 Please find below a simplified guide to the application and recruitment process.

 All candidates must read our Safer Recruitment Policy and Safeguarding Policy before applying for any position within the school.
-All applicants are required to submit three forms in order to be considered for any post at St Paul’s School:
+All applicants are required to submit two forms in order to be considered for any post at St Paul’s School:

-Equal opportunities form
+Equal Opportunities monitoring form

-Completed forms should be sent by email to:
+Completed forms should be sent by email to: email@example.com

 - We require all candidates who are wishing to apply for any position at St Paul’s Juniors or St Paul’s School, whether this be a teaching or support post, to complete an application form.
 CV applications, or prospective applications, are not accepted.